-- Setting up of District Food Processing Mission (DFPM) by strengthening DICs for carrying out the food processing activities. - Preparation of vision document broadly outlining SWOT analysis preparing road map for fostering, promoting & growth of FPI in the State. - Encourage setting up of new food processing industries under National Mission on Food Processing (NMFP) and administer the incentive of grant of 33% of the cost of plant & machinery and technical civil works. - Human Resource Development of workforce in food processing by linking this sector with existing Polytechnics, ITI's, Central/State training institutions, reputed NGOs to be identified for the purpose of training. - To organize workshops, seminars, exhibitions, exposure visits etc. - To encourage setting up & up-gradation of rural farm gate infrastructure involving setting up of collection centres, precooling centres, sorting facilities, grading, waxing & packaging centres along with refer carriers. - 6.
-H.P.
+- Strengthening of State Food Processing Mission (SFPM) Directorate consisting of Govt.
+Officials of the relevant departments, Industrial associations and Experts. - Setting up of District Food Processing Mission (DFPM) by strengthening DICs for carrying out the food processing activities. - Preparation of vision document broadly outlining SWOT analysis preparing road map for fostering, promoting & growth of FPI in the State.

+- Encourage setting up of new food processing industries under National Mission on Food Processing (NMFP) and administer the incentive of grant of 33% of the cost of plant & machinery and technical civil works. - Human Resource Development of workforce in food processing by linking this sector with existing Polytechnics, ITI's, Central/State training institutions, reputed NGOs to be identified for the purpose of training. - To organize workshops, seminars, exhibitions, exposure visits etc. - To encourage setting up & up-gradation of rural farm gate infrastructure involving setting up of collection centres, precooling centres, sorting facilities, grading, waxing & packaging centres along with refer carriers.

+5. H.P.
 State Handicrafts & Handloom Corporation Ltd.: The H.P.
 State Handicrafts & Handloom Corporation was set up in the year 1974 for the development of Handicrafts & Handloom sector and facilitate the upliftment of the weavers and artisans of the Pradesh.
 More than 60% beneficiaries belong to the Scheduled Castes/Scheduled Tribes and are located in the remote and far-flung area of the Pradesh.